CompuTec/computec-docs/docs/processforce/support-procedure/gantt-chart-diagnostic-data-collection.md

     and save the file.
 3. Create a new directory: `c:\Temp\`.
-4. Restart ProcessForce.
+4. Restart CompuTec ProcessForce.
 5. Open Gantt chart – the system generates the Gantt chart content file and places it in this directory: `c:\Temp\schdata.xml`.
 6. Compress this file and attach it to a related support ticket.
-7. Return to ProcessForce.exe.config and set the property to false.
+7. Return to CompuTec ProcessForce.exe.config and set the property to false.

+---